 In order to differentiate the configurations between the Kea servers, a collection of the server tags used by the servers must be stored in the database.
 For the DHCPv4 and DHCPv6 servers, it can be done using the commands described in remote-server4-set, remote-server6-set commands and remote-server4-set, remote-server6-set commands.
 Next, the server tags can be used to associate the configuration information with the servers.
 However, it is important to note that some DHCP configuration elements may be associated with multiple server tags and other configuration elements may be associated with exactly one server tag.
-The former configuration elements.
-The Configuration Backend in DHCPv6 list the DHCP specific shareable and non-shareable configuration elements.
+The former configuration elements are referred to as shareable configuration elements and the latter are referred to as non-shareable configuration elements.
+The Configuration Backend in DHCPv4 and Configuration Backend in DHCPv6 list the DHCP specific shareable and non-shareable configuration elements.
 However, in this section we want to briefly explain the difference between them.

 The shareable configuration element is the one having some unique property identifying it and which instance may appear only once in the database.
 An example of the shareable DHCP element is a subnet instance.
 The subnet is a part of the network topology and we assume that the particular subnet may have only one definition within this network.
 The subnet has two unique identifiers: subnet id and the subnet prefix.
 The subnet identifier is used in Kea to uniquely identify the subnet and to connect it with other configuration elements, e.g. in host reservations.
 The subnet identifier uniquely identifies the subnet within the network.
-Some commands provided by the cb_cmds hooks library allow for accessing the subnet information by subnet identifier (or prefix) and explicitly prohibit using the server tag to access the subnet.
+Some commands provided by the cb\cmds hooks library allow for accessing the subnet information by subnet identifier (or prefix) and explicitly prohibit using the server tag to access the subnet.
 This is because, in a general case, the subnet definition is associated with multiple servers rather than single server.
 In fact, it may even be associated with no servers (unassigned).
 Still, the unassigned subnet has an identifier and prefix which can be used to access the subnet.